mbuhidar/retro_typein_tools/README.md

 After installation, use `debug_tokenize` directly from the command line - consult the help for the latest usage:

-**Note:** Currently only options for C64 load address, Basic v2.0, and Ahoy debugger from April 1984 through April 1987 issues are available (defaults).
+**Note:** Currently the only implemented options are for C64 load address, Basic v2.0, and the first two of the three Ahoy debugger versions.
 More options to come in future releases.

 ```